derp000/surgical-nav-ots/README.md

 ### Calibration

 Three calibration notebooks and a 14x10 calibration grid are provided under `calib/` based on OpenCV and `scikit-surgery` documentation tutorials.
-Innodisk `EV2U-SGR1` camera was calibrated using `calib.ipynb` and `calibration-grid-6mm.pdf`.
+Innodisk `EV2U-SGR1` camera was calibrated using `calib.ipynb` and `calibration-grid-6mm.pdf`. `calib/` also provides `generate_arucoboard.ipynb` if you need to generate a board of ArUco fiducials.